 Study at MRC Unit The Gambia leads to WHO pre-qualification of pneumococcal vaccine

-In 2016, the World Health Organisation (WHO) pre-qualified Pfizer’s new pneumococcal vaccine, based on the results of a study conducted by MRC Unit The Gambia in collaboration with the Ministry of Health and Social Welfare of The Gambia.
+A 2017 analysis showed that the use of the pneumococcal vaccine PCV in The Gambia reduced x-ray proven pneumonia in children by 24%, and pneumococcal pneumonia by 63%.
+In 2016, the World Health Organization (WHO) pre-qualified Pfizer’s new pneumococcal vaccine, based on the results of a study conducted by the MRC Unit The Gambia with the Ministry of Health and Social Welfare of The Gambia.
 The WHO pre-qualification allows the vaccine to be used globally by United Nations agencies and countries worldwide that require WHO pre-qualification.

 MRC spin out Bicycle Therapeutics announces partnership with AstraZeneca in £1bn deal